dagster-io/dagster/python_modules/dagster-airflow/README.md

 dagster-airflow scaffold demo_pipeline -e env.yml --install
 ```

+Once you've scaffolded your DAG, you can make changes as your business logic requires to take
+advantage of Airflow functionality that is external to the logical structure of your pipelines.

+For instance, you may want to add Sensors to your Airflow DAGs to change the way that scheduled
+DAG runs interact with their environment, or you may want to manually edit DAG args such as
+`start_date` or `email`.

 #### An example Airflow DAG definition
 For example, consider the following Dagster pipeline definition (which should be familiar from the
 Dagster tutorial):